 While on Pender, you will find no shortage of things to fill your day.
 Whether it is visiting an artist’s studio, enjoying the great outdoors, stepping back in time with a visit to our museum or rejuvenating your body with a spa treatment, your needs can be fulfilled.
-You can visit our website and visit our Business Directory or list of Current Events.
+You can find more information in our Business Directory or list of Current Events.

 Pender Island is home to many artists and craftspeople who operate art galleries, craft shops, and studios.
 Painting, photography, jewellery, glassware, pottery, wearable art and antiques are just some of the many and varied art forms.
 Many artists have studio hours where you can make personal visits.
 Some artists also attend the Saturday Farmers Market.

 You may want to time your visit to take in one of the annual art shows.
 The Pender Island Arts Council, Art Off The Fence, Le Petit Salon Art Show and the South Pender Easter Art Walk are some of the events you may want to take in.
 See the Events Calendar for dates.

 The outdoor recreation opportunities on Pender Island are endless.
 Pender offers many beach accesses as well as dozens of trails ranging from easy walks to vigorous hikes.
 Forest and intertidal ecosystems provide visitors with much to explore.
 Bald eagles, herons, orca whales, deer, arbutus trees and, fawn lilies are among the many wonders to enjoy.
 Tidal pools on local beaches provide endless hours of family entertainment where you will see hermit crabs, tubeworms, starfish and anemones.
 For further information on the Gulf Islands National Parks Reserve see Gulf Islands National Park Reserve.
 Pender also has community parks, trails and ocean accesses managed by the Pender Islands Parks Commission.
 Most of these parks and trails are marked by wooden posts at or near the entrance.
 A community Parks Guide indicating the location and features of these community parks and trails is available at local retail outlets.
 For a copy of the Parks and Trails map and a PDF copy of the Parks and Trail Guide go here, https://www.crd.bc.ca/parks-recreation-culture/parks-trails/piprc/parks-trails